-Members of the LGBTQ+ community are at a high risk of developing clinical depression.
+Members of the LGBTQIA+ community are at a high risk of developing clinical depression.
 Many transgender and gender-diverse individuals have attempted suicide.
 Why do these disparities exist, and how can you find supportive, equitable health?

 Knowing the symptoms of depression can help you or someone you know get the treatment they need.

-Risk of LGBTQ+ Depression
+Risk of LGBTQIA+ Depression

-It’s estimated that between 3 and 6 of every 10 people who identify as LGBTQ+ experience depression or anxiety at some point in their lives.
+It’s estimated that between 3 and 6 of every 10 people who identify as LGBTQIA+ experience depression or anxiety at some point in their lives.
 The risk of depression is twice as high for those who are lesbian, gay, and bisexual as it is for the rest of the population.
 For those who are trans, the risk is almost 4 times higher.

-Members of the LGBTQ+ community can also have difficulty finding access to health care because of negative beliefs and actions.
+Members of the LGBTQIA+ community can also have difficulty finding access to health care because of negative beliefs and actions.
 Not having good access to health care, especially gender-affirming care for trans and gender-diverse individuals, can increase the risk of depression.

 Never Miss a Beat!